meta data for this page

 Explanation of Key Trends - Fine Particulate Matter (PM₁₀)

 Within NFR 1.A, Transport (NFR 1.A.3) produces the biggest part of PM₁₀ emissions.
-Here, about 75% of 2019 Transport PM₁₀ emissions are produced by Road Transport (NFR 1.A.3.b), half of which is directly caused by fuel combustion (NFR 1.A.3.b.i - iv) and the other half by road abrasion and tyre and brake wear (NFR 1.A.3.b.vi - vii).
+Here, about three quarters of the 2020 Transport PM₁₀ emissions are produced by Road Transport (NFR 1.A.3.b), half of which is directly caused by fuel combustion (NFR 1.A.3.b.i - iv) and the other half by road abrasion and tyre and brake wear (NFR 1.A.3.b.vi - vii).

 |Total Emissions (kt)||Trend: latest compared to|